kunalnagar/kunalnagar.in/_posts/2018-10-13-block-ads-skype.md

 <AdvertSmallEastRailCutoff>0</AdvertSmallEastRailCutoff>
 ```

 Reboot your system and your Skype ads should be gone.
-Didn't work?
-Wrong hosts file entry?
-[Tell me](mailto:knlnagar@gmail.com) about it.